freeconf/yang/README.md

 In February 2014 the IETF standards organization introduced a proposal for network management using a REST based protocol.
 This proposal would allow network management tools to manage a network using services from multiple vendors.
 In 2015, Douglas Hubler, recognized the quality of the proposal and it's value as a standard for microservice development and cloud management so he created a library that would enable these standards for any microservice or infrastructure tool.
 In January 2017, the IETF published the RESTCONF specification.

 ## How does this compare to ___?
-Most likely c2stack complements what you're using today for management.
+Most likely FreeCONF complements what you're using today for management.
 There are no agents to install, plugins to build or servers to start.

 ## Source code
 To download the source into your project:

-`go get -d -u github.com/c2stack/c2g/...`
+`go get -d -u github.com/freeconf/c2g/...`

 ## Benefits
 * Supports IETF management standards [YANG](http://tools.ietf.org/html/rfc6020), and [RESTCONF](https://tools.ietf.org/html/rfc8040)